 If you have to continually push back the day you plan to pay it off, the worse it gets.
 You borrow again to pay off the first loan and you end up in a cycle of more and more debt.
 What could have been a small loan of $500 ends up as thousands.

-In NZ, unlike the UK and US, there are no laws regulating how much a payday lender can charge you.
+In New Zealand, unlike the United Kingdom and United States, there are no laws regulating how much a payday lender can charge you.
 Not only interest rates that are high, but direct debit fees, late payment penalties, and large establishment fees are the norm.
 Interest charged on a daily basis and left unpaid can end up as annual interest rates of over 1500%!

 The best advice is to use a company that works through your budget with you to make sure you are able to pay your loan back.
 They should look at the money coming in versus the money you have to spend each month on regular bills and living expenses.
 This is called ‘Responsible Lending’.